lfbox7/lfbox7/README.md

 # Hello! 👋

-### I am a former Computer Science Student at Texas A&M Unversity - San Antonio
+### I am a Software Development Engineer at Amazon and an alumni of the Texas A&M Unversity - San Antonio Computer Science program

 ***